Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Methods

-\paragraph{Cost-Constrained Optimal Policy.} The constrained optimal policy is given by solving \cref{eq:optObjCost} with plug-in $\hat{\outCoeftx}$.
+The constrained optimal policy is given by solving \cref{eq:optObjCost} with plug-in $\hat{\outCoeftx}$.
 If we assume that the costs and cost constraints are positive (i.e. $c_j, C > 0$), we can obtain an efficient $O(J)$ computable solution to \cref{eq:optObjCost} via the fractional knapsack solution, taking $c_j$ as weights and $-Y_i$ as profits (see Ch.
 15 \cite{10.5555/1614191}).
-To translate this to our setup, we define the following:
+To translate this to our setup, we define the benefit-cost ratio of installing a scrubber at a power plant $j$ relative to the cost, as

-This quantity represents the benefit-cost ratio of installing a scrubber at a power plant $j$ relative to the cost.
 Such ``relative benefits'' play a key role in determining cost-constrained optimal intervention strategies, as $\TotEff_j$ does for the unconstrained counterpart.
 We will estimate this ratio using our model output to explain and contextualize our findings in \cref{sec:optCostConstrainedPolicy}.